reese/blog/content/book-reviews/the-book-of-form-and-emptiness.md

 much of a
-[Manic Pixie Dream Girl](https://en.wikipedia.org/wiki/Manic_Pixie_Dream_Girl) for my taste, the whole story of Aikon is completely unnecessary{{< sidenote>}}I'm entirely sympathetic to the desire to inject aspects of one's life into creative works, but some of the Zen references came out a bit ham-fisted to me, although I do have more-than-average familiarity with Zen terminology etc., so perhaps this is a non-issue for most readers.{{< /sidenote>}}, and in general most of the side characters were fairly flat.
+[Manic Pixie Dream Girl](https://en.wikipedia.org/wiki/Manic_Pixie_Dream_Girl) for my taste, the whole story of Aikon is completely
+{{< sidenote word="unnecessary">}}I'm entirely sympathetic to the desire to inject aspects of one's life into creative works, but some of the Zen references came out a bit ham-fisted to me, although I do have more-than-average familiarity with Zen terminology etc., so perhaps this is a non-issue for most readers.{{< /sidenote>}}, and in general most of the side characters were fairly flat.
 However, the fact that I was enthralled for 400 pages only to feel so rushed at the end is what hit me the hardest.